Himanshu-196018/my_gallery_challenge/readme.md

 ![screenshot](images/screenshot.png)

-This project is solution to the challenge to build {TITLE OF PAGE} at <a href="http://devchallenges.io" target="_blank">Devchallenges.io</a>.
-It is a responsive web page showcasing {FEATURE}.
+This project is solution to the challenge to build My gallery page at <a href="http://devchallenges.io" target="_blank">Devchallenges.io</a>.
+It is a responsive web page showcasing positioning and responsiveness of multiple images in gallery.
 I have successfully completed this challange and deployed the web page successfully.

-- You can view deployed page <a href="{LINK TO DEMO}">here</a>.
+- You can view deployed page <a href="https://himanshu-196018.github.io/my_gallery_challenge/">here</a>.

 - This challange was better for improving skills for placing elements at different locations and working with multiple images.
 It was a wonderfull experience for me.
 I faced many challenges during this one challange but got a lot of experince from building it.